Formal Verification

 - Coinbase transactions have special validation rules

-Block Connection (src/block.rs)
+Block Connection (src/block/mod.rs)

 Mathematical Specification: